 By now, I’d been to a couple dozen meetings like this for chain grocery stores and knew the drill.
-Typically, we only got about 30 minutes to present.
+Typically, we only got about thirty minutes to present.
 It always went by in a flash: we were in and then out.
 Then there would be weeks—or even months—of waiting to hear the verdict.
-I always researched who would be in the room ahead of time, and the broker would give me a heads up on the best strategy for approaching the specific retailer.
+I always researched who would be in the room ahead of time, and the broker would give me a heads-up on the best strategy for approaching the specific retailer.
 I worked closely with Chris to develop a colorful and compelling presentation that was specific to each buyer.
 Over time, I developed a confident presentation and flow, starting with the company’s story, walking through our products, highlighting incentives and promo support we had to offer, and making a case with data that showed why we belonged on their shelves.

 Ever since the Fox News incident, I’d taken my vocal condition more seriously.
-A few months after it aired, I’d found a specialist I trusted in Portland, and he recommended I try Botox treatments—right into my vocal chords.
+A few months after the spot aired, I’d found a specialist I trusted in Portland, and he recommended I try Botox treatments—right into my vocal cords.
 Because spasmodic dysphonia causes the muscles in the larynx to spasm, Botox injections are one of the only treatments that can successfully relax the muscles and improve the condition.
 It doesn’t work for everyone, but I was relieved and overjoyed when, after my first treatment, my voice was noticeably smoother.
 Ever since that first injection, I’d worked closely with my doctor to find out how often I needed to schedule the treatment to maintain a “good voice.”
 After each treatment, I’d experience an initial period when my voice was very soft, followed by a period when it became stronger and smoother.
 Gradually the effect would wear off, and I’d return for treatment.
 It wasn’t necessarily pleasant to be injected in the neck with a big needle every few months, but the effects meant everything.
 I had my voice back.
 And that meant I could walk into a meeting with Target with confidence.
 I continue to depend on this method of treatment to this day.
 Bringing awareness to the condition and supporting research into new treatment options has become one of my passions.

 When Michael and I arrived in Minneapolis (which in and of itself was a feat; our initial flight from Portland was canceled, so we caught a last-minute train to Seattle and flew out from there—there was no way we were missing this meeting!), we showed up at Target’s office and were shown to a small waiting room.
 The buyer must have had back-to-back appointments, because right before we went into the board room, employees from Procter & Gamble, owners of Secret and Old Spice, two of the biggest names in deodorant, walked out.
 I smiled, wondering if they might recognize me as the Schmidt from Schmidt’s Deodorant.